 Grover coached legends such as Michael Jordan, Kobe Bryant, and Dwyane Wade.
 Through them, he translated elite athletic performance into universal lessons about endurance and self-leadership.

 Importantly, Grover’s “Cleaner” never waits for permission.
 Instead, he commits first, learns through friction, and refines with feedback.
-This philosophy fits the Learned Resilience Loop, where each decision sparks a new cycle of performance and reflection.
+This philosophy fits the Learned Resilience T.H.R.IV.E.
+Loop, where each decision sparks a new cycle of performance and reflection.

 In his world, rest becomes recovery, not retreat.
 Reflection becomes data, not drama.
 As a result, progress is measured through action and outcomes rather than emotion or intention.